 Department chair/head or department faculty suggest the change.

-Dean’s office personnel, in conjunction with the college course and curriculum committee, make the request for change to the Office of the Registrar.
+Dean’s office personnel, in conjunction with the college course and curriculum committee, request change to the Office of the Registrar.

 The Office of the Registrar processes the request.
-The Office of the Registrar should consult the FSAAC chair if it is in doubt of whether the change should be considered a systems request update.
+The Office of the Registrar should consult the FSAAC chair if it is in doubt about whether the change should be considered a systems request update.

 Course Topics Routing

+Course topics updates are strictly for use for departments/units to add topics to existing courses already approved to allow for multiple topics.
+These updates do not have an impact on another academic unit outside the college.

+Course topics updates are limited and are processed and changed in one of the systems.
+Immediately after initial review, these items are processed by the Office of the Registrar and do not go through the FS approvals.
+If a proposed topic is rejected the college scheduler will work with the requesting department to adjust the proposed topic or submit a new topic proposal

 Interdisciplinary Programs Approval Process

-Interdisciplinary programs and courses listed towards the honors designation have special routing.
+Interdisciplinary programs have special routing dependent on the entities involved.
 These proposals are always routed as standard, but have additional routing steps.
 This section describes the routing and approval for these types of proposals.

 Interdisciplinary Programs: Undergraduate

-Interdisciplinary programs that involve units in two or more colleges must use the process outlined below.
+Interdisciplinary programs involve units in two or more colleges must use the process outlined below.
 These programs are designed to teach the students to explore the relationship among concepts and solve complex problems from more than one perspective.
 Interdisciplinary programs can include certificate programs, secondary majors, or degree programs.
-For new degree programs the Board of Regents requires additional information and forms.
+For new degree programs, the Board of Regents requires additional information and forms.

 New Undergraduate Interdisciplinary Programs